Vidhish-Trivedi/VirtualBazaar/README.md

 # Online Retail Store

 - This project was made as part of the course: Operating Systems - Lab (EG301P), at IIIT-Bangalore.
+- This is a client-server based application that allows users to browse and purchase products online.
+The system has features such as product browsing, adding products to cart, checkout and order placement.
+- The server-side of the application is responsible for handling client requests, managing product and user data, and processing orders.
+- The client-side of the application provides a user-friendly interface for users (customers) and admins to interact with the system using the terminal.
+- The project uses various programming concepts such as socket programming, file handling, multi-threading and file locking.

 ## Requirements and Running the Project